QuietJoon/random-adaptor/README.md

 * tf-random
 * random

-## Why do I need wrapper series?
+## Why do I need adaptor series?

 Not only for unified function interface, but for benchmarking and comparing the performance of each libraries.

 When you write a comparing benchmark, you may not need this.
-However, when you write a real application, you may want to wrapper which helps easy switching among the packages.
+However, when you write a real application, you may want to adaptor which helps easy switching among the packages.